mbdavid/LiteDB/README.md

 - 100% C# code for .NET 4 in a single DLL (less then 200kb)
 - Transaction control - ACID
 - Recovery in writing failure (journal mode)
-- Store POCO classes or BsonDocument
+- Store POCO classes or `BsonDocument`
 - Store files and stream data (like GridFS in MongoDB)
 - Single data file storage (like SQLite)
 - Index document fields for fast search (up to 16 indexes per collection)
-- Inital LINQ support for queries
+- LINQ support for queries
 - Shell command line - [try this online version](http://litedb.azurewebsites.net/)
 - Open source and free for everyone - including commercial use
 - Install from NuGet: `Install-Package LiteDB`